open-mmlab/mmaction2/tools/data/sthv1/README.md

 }
 ```

-For basic dataset information, you can refer to the dataset [website](https://20bn.com/datasets/something-something/v1).
+For basic dataset information, you can refer to the dataset [paper](https://arxiv.org/pdf/1706.04261.pdf).
 Before we start, please make sure that the directory is located at `$MMACTION2/tools/data/sthv1/`.

 ## Step 1.
 Prepare Annotations

-First of all, you have to sign in and download annotations to `$MMACTION2/data/sthv1/annotations` on the official [website](https://20bn.com/datasets/something-something/v1).
+Since the official [website](https://20bn.com/datasets/something-something/v1) of Something-Something V1 is currently unavailable, you can download the annotations from third-part source to `$MMACTION2/data/sthv1/` .

 ## Step 2.
 Prepare RGB Frames

-Since the [sthv1 website](https://20bn.com/datasets/something-something/v1) doesn't provide the original video data and only extracted RGB frames are available, you have to directly download RGB frames from [sthv1 website](https://20bn.com/datasets/something-something/v1).
+Since the official dataset doesn't provide the original video data and only extracted RGB frames are available, you have to directly download RGB frames.

-You can download all compressed file parts on [sthv1 website](https://20bn.com/datasets/something-something/v1) to `$MMACTION2/data/sthv1/` and use the following command to uncompress.
+You can download all compressed file parts from third-part source  to `$MMACTION2/data/sthv1/` and use the following command to uncompress.

 ```shell
 cd $MMACTION2/data/sthv1/